maidsafe/safe_network/README.md

 The Autonomi network uses `quic` as the default transport protocol.

-The `websockets` feature is available for the `ant-networking` crate, and above, and will allow for tcp over websockets.

-If building for `wasm32` then `websockets` are enabled by default as this is the only method available to communicate with a network as things stand.
-(And that network must have `websockets` enabled.)

 #### Building for wasm32

 WASM support for the autonomi API is currently under active development.
 More docs coming soon.